James De Los Santos

-Orencio James Virgil "James" De los Santos (born February 7, 1990) is a Filipino karate practitioner who competes in kata events.
+Orencio James Virgil De Los Santos (born February 7, 1990) is a Filipino karate practitioner who competes in kata events.
 He has competed in the Asian Games and the Southeast Asian Games.

-He follows the shotokan style of karate and also participates in e-kata tournaments, or kata competitions held online since the beginning of the COVID-19 pandemic.
-As of October 2020, he is the top-ranked competitor under the e-kata individual male seniors category in the e-kata world rankings.
+He follows the shotokan style of karate and also participated in e-kata tournaments, or kata competitions held online since the beginning of the COVID-19 pandemic.
+As of October 2020, he was the top-ranked competitor under the e-kata individual male seniors category in the e-kata world rankings.

 Career

 Early years

 Karate was not De los Santos' first sport.
 He played football for Cebu International School's team in his elementary years, and for Paref Springdale's team from Grade 7 until his first year in high school.
 He reluctantly took up karate, after he was convinced by his parents due to him being bullied at school.

 He participated in tournaments, although he lost in his first three tournaments when he was 14 years old.
 Benjamin Balmori was his first instructor.
 He was about to quit karate until he was inspired by the Philippine national team competing at the 2005 Southeast Asian Games which was hosted in the country.
 He also won his first match prior to the regional games.